geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 }
 ```

 It can also be a challenge to provide a service context to a background job or activity.
-Use your exiesting service context to create a context for the background job or activity to use:
+Use your existing service context to create a context for the background job or activity to use:

 ```
 ServiceContext context = serviceManager.createServiceContext( "harvester."+type, serviceContext );